bmsuisse/lakeapi/README.md

 ## Engine

-By default, DuckDB is the query engine.
-Polars and Datafusion are also supported.
-The query engine can be defined on a route level and on a query level with the hidden parameter $engine="duckdb|datafusion|polars".
+DuckDB is the default query engine.
+Polars and Datafusion are also supported, but lack some features.
+The query engine can be specified at the route level and at the query level with the hidden parameter $engine="duckdb|datafusion|polars".
+If you want polars or datafusion, add the required extra.

-At the moment DuckDB seems to have an edge and performances the best.
+At the moment, DuckDB seems to have an advantage and performs the best.
 Also features like full text search are only available with DuckDB.

 ## Default Security